Need a lift? Army helicopter helps with gondola construction at Steamboat Resort

 To install the towers, as he described, the helicopter pilot picked up the tower’s base and flew it to a drop site along the lift line.
 Ground crews, working for Doppelmayr, the Austrian company building the gondola, secured the base with large nuts and bolts.
 As soon as that was done, they climbed up the length of the base and prepared for the next section.

-They repeat the process with another section, securing it to the base as quickly and efficiently as possible to avoid delays for the pilot.
+They repeated the process with another section, securing it to the base as quickly and efficiently as possible to avoid delays for the pilot.

 “Then they climb to the very top and wait for the cross arm to be delivered,” Hunter said.